How To Connect Projector To Laptop

 Digital Light Processing projectors-

-DLP projectors generate images using microscopically small mirrors, commonly known as Digital Micromirror Devices (DMD).
+DLP projectors generate images using microscopically small mirrors, known as Digital Micromirror Devices (DMD).
 DLP projectors provide extremely crisp pictures.

 Liquid Crystal Display projectors-